devops-success-true/5.Private-AKS-cluster-Terraform/README.md

 - Use **AGIC** → tighter Azure integration with WAF and advanced L7 rules.
 - Use **Front Door** → multi-region, edge acceleration, global presence.
 - Use **APIM** → for external APIs requiring subscriptions, rate limiting, and identity integration.

-This way it:
-✅ Removes Azure DevOps pipeline references.
-✅ Reframes to your GitHub Actions + Terraform + ArgoCD setup.
-✅ Keeps NGINX ingress as the default (since that’s what your repo has).
-✅ Mentions alternatives (AGIC, Front Door, APIM) in case someone reading your repo wants more.

-Do you want me to also draw a short table comparing NGINX ingress vs AGIC vs Front Door vs APIM in terms of cost, complexity, and features (like WAF, SSL, routing)?
-That would make the README really strong for recruiters/interviewers.

 ### NGINX Ingress Controller ###